Experienced and Licensed

 Johnny Guarnieri comes to Safe Haven School from the public school system where he spent two years working in various special education classrooms.
 Mr. Guarnieri has three boys of his own at home who keep him very busy.
 He also works as a professional musician: writing, performing, and recording music.
 He is excited to be a part of the team at Safe Haven School!

-Monique Summerhill holds a Bachelor's in Counseling Psychology from North Park University.
+Monique Summerhill holds a Bachelor’s in Counseling Psychology from North Park University.
 She is also a member of Psi Chi the International Honors Society in Psychology.
-She has several years of experience working with a diverse group of individuals who include those diagnosed with intellectual disabilities, behavior disorders, and trama/stress related disorders.
-When not at Safe Haven she spends her time emerged in ABA Therapy working with children on the Autism spectrum; as a Behavioral Technician while furthering her education.
-In her spare time she enjoys frequenting concert venues listing to the musical sounds of her favorite artist and traveling.
+She has several years of experience working with a diverse group of individuals including those diagnosed with intellectual disabilities, behavior disorders, and trauma/stress-related disorders.
+When not at Safe Haven she spends her time emerging in ABA Therapy working with children on the Autism spectrum; as a Behavioral Technician while furthering her education.
+In her spare time, she enjoys frequenting concert venues listening to the musical sounds of her favorite artist and traveling.

 Safe Haven School Founder